 My wife and I were both 30 when she was pregnant with our first child.
 At 18 weeks, we opted to have a blood test to screen for neural tube defects (spina bifida), Down syndrome (Trisomy 21) and Trisomy 18; the test was called a quad screen.
 We were shocked when our results returned positive with a 1:40 (2.5%) chance of having a child with Down syndrome.
-My wife and I were called into the office that evening, and she underwent an amniocentesis–an invasive test where a needle is inserted into the abdomen of the mother to obtain amniotic fluid that is sent for testing of the fetal chromosomes.
+My wife and I were called into the office that evening, and she underwent an amniocentesis–an invasive test where a needle is inserted into the uterus to obtain amniotic fluid that is sent for diagnostic testing of the fetal chromosomes.
 The result of amniocentesis was a chromosomally normal female, which meant the quad screen had been a false positive test.

-The quad screen is a valid option for women desiring antenatal serum screening, but it is important to remember that it is a screening test.
+The quad screen is a valid option for people desiring antenatal serum screening, but it is important to remember that it is a screening test.
 If the result comes back with an increased risk of having a baby with Down syndrome, further counseling and testing will be recommended.

 Dr. Nathan Drever is double board certified in Obstetrics and Gynecology and Maternal-Fetal Medicine at Baylor Scott and White in Temple, TX.
 To schedule an appointment with Dr. Drever, find his contact info in our contributors section!